Eubank Jr: I will never cut sparring sessions

 The British Boxing Board of Control (BBBofC) recognizes the danger of brain damage and says it has "been active, and remains highly willing to join, in research particularly in areas that concern the brain".

-Earlier this year, it- was reported that The British and Irish Boxing Authority (BIBA) planned to introduce a portable technology device which can detect signs of head traumas in boxers.
+Earlier this year, it was reported that The British and Irish Boxing Authority (BIBA) planned to introduce a portable technology device which can detect signs of head traumas in boxers.

 However, the BBBofC told BBC Sport it "does not recognise" BIBA and would carry on using its own safety policies to protect fighters.

-Eubank Jr. has lost just one of his 27 professional bouts and is potentially just one fight away from becoming a world champion.
+Eubank Jr. has lost just one of his 27 professional fights and currently holds the IBO Super-Middleweight world title.

 His dominant knockout-victory over Turkish fighter, Avni Yildrim, earlier this month has fired him into the semifinals of the World Boxing Super Series where he is set to face WBA world champion George Groves.